We Happy Few: Downloadable content

-The game's downloadable content (DLCs) are playable stories that follow some of the residents in Wellington Wells that occur before, during, or after the main survivors' journey.
+The game's downloadable content (DLC) are playable stories that follow some of the residents in Wellington Wells that occur before, during, or after the main survivors' journey.

 They Came From Below: The first DLC story which follows lovers Roger Bacon and James Maxwell, two houseboys who are in search of their superior Dr. Faraday (who created Wellington Wells' technology) in an underground facility populated with hostile robots.
-The player, Roger, receives new items, such as a futuristic raygun that can kill enemies or interact with special buttons, a mace (which is converted by the raygun) for combat, a satellite device (which was shown in Arthur's story) capable of moving mechanisms or terrain, and a "ChronoBomb" which acts as a stopwatch that can slow time to pass through fast objects or to avoid getting shot.
+The player, controlling Roger, fights with a futuristic raygun that can kill robot enemies or interact with special buttons (which can convert to a mace for melee combat).
+Roger also acquires a satellite device (which was shown in Arthur's story) capable of moving mechanisms or terrain, and a stopwatch-like "ChronoBomb" that can slow time.